limbernie/limbernie.github.io/_posts/2018-03-20-pinkys-palace-walkthrough.md

 ### Low Privilege Shell

-I was able to login to `pinkymanage`'s account via SSH with the cracked password.
+I'm able to login to `pinkymanage`'s account with the cracked password.

 ![screenshot-12](/assets/images/posts/pinkys-palace-walkthrough/screenshot-12.png)

 ### Ultra Secret Admin Files

-I saw `ultrasecretadminf1l35` in `littlesecrets-main` during enumeration of `pinkymanage`'s account.
+I spot `ultrasecretadminf1l35` in `littlesecrets-main` during enumeration of `pinkymanage`'s account.

 ![screenshot-13](/assets/images/posts/pinkys-palace-walkthrough/screenshot-13.png)

-The file `.ultrasecret` turns out to be the `base64` encoded version of a RSA private key as hinted by `note.txt`.
+The file `.ultrasecret` turns out to be the `base64` encoded version of the RSA private key as hinted by `note.txt`.

 ```
 Hmm just in case I get locked out of my server I put this rsa key here..
 Nobody will find it heh..